 - Click the names of the objects in the tree to review them, and review any applicable requirements in the palette.

 - Deselect the checkboxes beside the objects you wish to remove from the scope.
 By default, all objects and their relationships or references are selected.
 Deselecting an object in an upper node will automatically deselect the objects in the nodes immediately below it.

 Instances cannot be deselected from the scoping form.
 To remove instances from the scope, click the green banner at the top of the page, then click Remove From Scope beside the instances in the Assessments sections.

 - To filter which objects are displayed in the tree, click the icon, then select an object type in the Select object type to filter tree with select list to show the available plain text, select list, and property filters available for that object type.
 To hide the filters, click the icon.

-- Click Confirm Scope, then click Yes to confirm and launch the assessment.
+- Click Confirm to launch the assessment.
 If you created the assessment then accessed it later from a view, the form selected for that view will be displayed after clicking Yes.
 Otherwise, the form used to originally create the assessment will be displayed.